Apache Iceberg™ tables

 Unsupported features

-The following Snowflake features aren’t currently supported:
+The following Snowflake features aren’t currently supported for all Iceberg tables:

-Additionally, the following features aren’t supported for Iceberg tables that use an external catalog:
+The following features aren’t supported for Iceberg tables that use an external catalog: